archae0pteryx/oregon-keno/README.md

 # Oregon Lottery Keno Scraper
 ---
-A server to scrape the oregon lottery keno picks with a control api
+A server to scrape and save the oregon lottery keno picks with a control api

 ## requirements
 - node v12